 I grew up in New York City and theater has always played a leading role in my cultural life.
-My Mother’s best friend was Marian Seldes, an incredible Broadway actress who secured a spot in the Guinness Book of World Records for having never missed a performance of the long-running “Death Trap”.
+My mother’s best friend was Marian Seldes, a glorious Broadway actress who secured a spot in the Guinness Book of World Records for having never missed a performance of the long-running Death Trap.
 It was she who gave me my first peek backstage at live production.

+It is essential that theater stays vibrant, varied, and accessible.
+This can only happen if audience members are driven by their own tastes and not solely by large marketing budgets and buzz.
 It is from that viewpoint that I created my column and make this pledge to my readers:

 1) I will keep personal opinion to a minimum and instead provide a sense of what makes every event special.
 In this way you can better determine what appeals to you and how to spend your ticket dollars wisely.